GreenCat-777/audiobookplayer/README.md

 # audiobookplayer
-rlly bad vibecoded single html audiobook player
+Actually a really good audiobook player for web.
+Built it as I needed one for PC.